-The appraised properties have no timber cover on them.
+The appraised property has virtually no timber cover on it except for the Juniper trees found along the draws and coulees.
 Like with the mineral and water rights, the trees found on the property are considered to be a part of the overall real property and no contributive value has been assigned for timber rights over and above the associated land value.